If you're looking to upgrade your home's comfort, then getting the right-sized mini split system is the most important step.

 Because of the detailed work involved, these sizings take about 3-5 business days to complete.
-If you can't wait that long, or would just like a rough sizing estimate so you know where to start, you can click the button above to use our online Mini Split Sizing Wizard.
+If you can't wait that long, or would just like a rough sizing estimate so you know where to start, click to our free sizing tool at the end of this article.

 If you're looking to buy a multi-zone system, use the tool once per zone to get sizing estimates for each indoor unit (outdoor unit sizing for multi-zone systems may require additional calculations beyond the tool's capability).